Skip to main content

 Conventional wisdom holds that oil has predictable seasonal patterns: strength before summer driving season, weakness in shoulder seasons, winter heating oil demand.
 While seasonal tendencies exist, our analysis reveals they are often overstated in popular market commentary.

-When we apply Bartels testing to seasonal patterns in crude oil, the significance scores are surprisingly modest—typically between 40-55%.
+When we apply Bartels testing to seasonal patterns in crude oil, the significance scores are often modest, frequently falling at or below the FractalCycles platform default Bartels threshold of 50%.
 This suggests seasonality explains less price variation than commonly believed.
 The narrative of predictable seasonal oil moves is an oversimplification that structural cycle analysis helps correct.

 Non-Seasonal Cycles in Oil